The spectacular Skógafoss Waterfall in South-Iceland and the Legend of the Treasure Chest

 But it is well worth climbing up all these steps to see Skógafoss from above and the beautiful view from up there.

-Skógafoss is only one of the waterfalls in Skógá river, there are 20+ other smaller waterfalls in this river above Skógafoss, which I will be exploring next summer!
+Skógafoss is only one of the waterfalls in Skógá river, there are 30+ other waterfalls in this river above Skógafoss, some of which I will hopefully be exploring next summer!

 In 2010 Eyjafjallajökull glacier started erupting and blew millions of tons of ash into the atmosphere.
 Skógafoss went grey, and everything was covered in ash.
 It was so sad seeing my favourite waterfall in such a condition.